SergeyKovalchuk/code-wars/katas/countdown-game/readme.md

 # Task

 Implement longestWord function that for given an uppercase 9 letter string, letters, find the longest word that can be made with some or all of the letters.
-The preloaded array words contains a bunch of uppercase words (generate please and provide in your answer) that you will have to loop through.
+The preloaded array words contains a bunch of uppercase words [Vocabulary](https://github.com/AlexVvx/code-wars/blob/master/katas/countdown-game/countdown_vocabulary.js) that you will have to loop through.
 Only return the longest word; if there is more than one, return the words of the same lengths in alphabetical order.
 If there are no words that can be made from the letters given, return null.

 # Interesting Detail